snicholspa/tips_tricks_howtos/apex_ords/apex_ords_install/how_to_intall_config_apex_and_ords.md

 ## **Step 7: Test APEX and ORDS from Local Browser**

-If the following tests are not success.
-Please refer to the **APEX Verify Install** link under the Documentation section above.
+If the following tests are not successful, please refer to the **APEX Verify Install** link under the Documentation section above.
 You may need to remove previous versions of APEX

 1. Test APEX Admin